W E K A

 Enable cluster KMS configuration for this filesystem, which removes any custom KMS settings previously applied to it.

-Use the following command line to delete a filesystem:
+Use the following command line to remove a filesystem:

 Parameters